 Top things to do in Seville

 Now here’s a city that should be on your to-visit list – Seville, the capital of Andalusia is a cradle of many Spanish traditions, the home of delicious tapas, stunning monuments and much more.
 During April, Seville becomes one huge fair: the city is divided in 2 parts, one with the so-called ‘casetas’, which belong to wealthy Sevillian families, and the other part with an amusement park accessible to everyone.
-Some even dare to say it is their favourite Spanish city, so let’s see what all the fuss is about in our top 6 to dos in Seville
+Some even dare to say it is their favourite Spanish city, so let’s see what all the fuss is about in our top 6 to do in Seville.

 1) Stroll through the Parque de Maria Luisa

+Once you have reached Seville, first thing you should do is visit this beautiful park!
 Parque de María Luisa was built all the way back in 1929 for World’s Fair exhibition and since then it has been the favourite place for gathering, for both locals and tourists.
 There are plenty of activities that you can do – cycling, walking through the gardens, doing picnics, ride in a horse carriage and many more.
 You can even rent a four-wheeled bike which is covered on top so you’ll be protected on a hot summer day.
 Don’t be surprised by so many orange trees because the fact is that Seville has most of them in the world, almost 25 000 to be precise.
 We recommend setting aside at least a couple of hours to truly enjoy all the fountains and plants all over the park.
 You will also find several important buildings, such as the ‘Queen’s sewing box’ (Costurero de la Reina), which looks like a mini castle but it was in fact a guard house.

 How to get to the Parque de Maria Luisa:

-• By bus line C2 to bus stop Glorieta Marineros Voluntarios, and lines 34 and A6 to bus stop Avenida María Luisa (La Raza).
+- By bus line C2 to bus stop Glorieta Marineros Voluntarios, and lines 34 and A6 to bus stop Avenida María Luisa (La Raza).
 The price of a single ticket is 1.40€ (for all zones within the city)

 2) Plaza de Espana Square